blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 ---
 The Magnetizing Force: Karma
-Magnetization: Samsaakra
+The Process of Magnetization: Samsaakra
-State of Magnetization: Vaasana
+The State of Magnetization: Vaasana
+The Principle of Magnetism: Samsaara